Comité Colbert

-Comité Colbert is a French association "to promote the concept of luxury."
+Comité Colbert, headquartered at 29 Boulevard de Courcelles, 75008 Paris, France, is an association "to promote the concept of luxury."

+In 2026, the organization gathered 65 members for “Hidden Treasures, 250 Years of Franco-American Luxury Stories,” an exhibition at New York City's The Shed which focused on the cultural exchange between France and America via objects created by French luxury houses.

+History and operations

 It was founded in 1954 by Jean-Jacques Guerlain, son of French perfumer Jacques Guerlain.
-The association has more than 100 members, most of which are French companies in the luxury goods industry.
+The association has more than one hundred members, most of which are French companies in the luxury-goods industry.

 Métiers or trade sectors

 The association is divided into thirteen métiers or trade sectors.
 The sectors are: